Sohila25Akram/Pets-Shop/README.md

 # Pets-Shop
-Pets Shop website is a responsive design developed using HTML5 and CSS3
+Pets Shop website is a responsive website that was developed using HTML5 and CSS3